The Fantastic Umbrella Factory was established in 1968 by Robert Bankel on an old farm homestead in Charlestown, RI.

 He started in one small building, built in early 1800's as a Temperance Hall, selling penny candy and unusual gifts.
 He soon expanded his operation into the old barn, increasing his volume and adding a Cafe in the rear.
 He also brought in local craftsman to work and sell their wares on site.

 All the while he was beautifying the landscape of the complex.
 He retired from this project in 2008 and opened The House of 1833 Bed and Breakfast in Old Mystic, Ct.
 Robert passed away in 2019.
 His partner Evan Nichols still runs the B and B.

 Today the complex looks like this:

-First of all we have Small Axe Productions which has become the anchor store of the complex.
+First of all we have SMALL AXE PRODUCTIONS which has become the anchor store of the complex.
 David M. Turano, Jack Wright, and Peter Esak started the shop back in 1974.
 Jack does stained glass work, Peter blows glass and David make pottery.
+Peter retired in 2021.

 Little by little we added other merchandise to the shop and now it's almost like a department store with out departments.
 We sell our hand crafted wares and also jewelry, clothing, hand crafted stuff from all over the world, musical instruments (lots of drums), Tapestries , and much more.

-My wife , Linda and I just purchased the property from Mr. Bankel in May 2011 and are really being schooled in horticulture.
-Patrick Shellman worked on the property extensively so he has the knowledge and the history of the grounds.
 The house on the property was built in 1810.
 The barn that housed the original Umbrella Factory was also built in the early 1800's.
-Unfortunately that building burned down about 1990.
-That site is now the home of Small Axe and Small Axe Cafe.
+Unfortunately that building burned down in 1989.
+That site is now the home of Small Axe Productions.
 We are working hard to make the Umbrella Factory an enjoyable and affordable destination for locals and visitors alike.

 David and Linda Turano